 Q. Is there a way to secure my full lower denture without implants?

 A. For the clients who are not able to secure their dentures with dental implants we offer SEMCD or Lower Suction dentures.
 This revolutionary new technique allows us to create air-tight seal around the denture border which prevents lower denture from lifting and floating in the mouth.

 Q.How does Lower Suction dentures work so well?

 A. Lower Suction dentures (SEMCD) work so well because a suction is built on taking a unique, detailed impression of your gums.
 The dentures form to your lower jaw, mirroring every natural shape, creating a strong seal with a firm suction that holds the denture in place, regardless of what a person may be doing with their mouth.
 With the use of latest materials and techniques these dentures are meticulously designed to provide you with the most natural appearance and function without the need for surgical procedures like implants, and do not require adhesives, even for clients with extremely low gums.

 What to Expect from The First Denture Appointment with Us

 At your first appointment, you will be greeted by our lovely front desk staff.
 You will then need to fill out an office form.
 If you are a new patient, please arrive 10-15 minutes early to complete the paperwork.

 After the paperwork is complete, you will see our denturist.
 He will go over the medical history, your current oral conditions, needs and concerns.
 During your oral examination, we cover the following:

-Usually our clients have an array of questions and we will definitely answer all of them, we believe that every person needs to be informed in detail about their oral conditions and how to get the best treatment possible.
+Usually our clients have an array of questions and we will definitely answer all of them.
+We believe that every person needs to be fully informed about their oral conditions and should understand the best treatment options available to them based on their needs and budget.
 We allow plenty of time with each client, to ensure you receive the best service.